Impressionism: Impressionist techniques

+Trouville Harbor at Low Tide by Eugène Boudin, 1887, Musée de Cambrai.

 French painters who prepared the way for Impressionism include the Romantic colourist Eugène Delacroix; the leader of the realists, Gustave Courbet; and painters of the Barbizon school such as Théodore Rousseau.
-The Impressionists learned much from the work of Johan Barthold Jongkind, Jean-Baptiste-Camille Corot and Eugène Boudin, who painted from nature in a direct and spontaneous style that prefigured Impressionism, and who befriended and advised the younger artists.
+The Impressionists learned much from the work of Johan Barthold Jongkind, Jean-Baptiste-Camille Corot, and Eugène Boudin, who painted from nature in a direct and spontaneous style that prefigured Impressionism, and who befriended and advised the younger artists.

 A number of identifiable techniques and working habits contributed to the innovative style of the Impressionists.
 Although these methods had been used by previous artists—and are often conspicuous in the work of artists such as Frans Hals, Diego Velázquez, Peter Paul Rubens, John Constable, and J. M. W. Turner—the Impressionists were the first to use them all together, and with such consistency.
 These techniques include: